-During the years ended December 31, 2024 and 2023, no share options were exercised.
-Consequently, the Company did not issue any related common shares in connection with the exercise of stock options.
+During the three months ended March 31, 2025 and 2024, no share options were exercised and the Company did not issue any related common shares in connection with the exercise of stock options.

 Grant of options

 On November 5, 2024, the Company granted 585,000 incentive stock options to directors, officers and staff of the Company, pursuant to its 2010 Incentive Stock Option Plan.
 The options vest over 18 months from date of grant and are exercisable on or before November 5, 2029, at a price of \$0.06 per share.